Dexus0/file_cleaner/README.md

 # File Cleaner
-* ⚠️ Due to me misunderstanding the std's HashMap implementation, it doesn't properly check if the Keys match.
 * 🚧 Currently doesn't delete files.

 Removes duplicates from the target directories (or CWD if none were provided).